 Interestingly, Wax tells Barber that she uses comedy as a vehicle for getting her mental health messages across “because to do otherwise” she would “be ‘whining’” (Barber, 2016).
 Whining is coded as feminine, a weak and unproductive form of speech; clearly not a suitable campaign style.
 Using Rowe’s formulation of the grotesque in relation to women and comedy it is possible to recognize the kind of subversive power that Wax mobilizes; her comedy performance, as evidenced through the example of her meeting with Marcos, is one of transgression.
 The humor that underpins Wax’s conversations with Marcos transgresses the usual polite official codes of the celebrity interview.
 The editing that includes cut away shots of piles of massacred and bloodied bodies juxtaposed with the claim that “we do not believe in the termination of life” reveals Marcos’ disavowal of the atrocities that marked her husband’s regime, while the “dirt” implied through the shots of the bathroom gesture towards the abject, the material that is a part of us but which disgusts us, that we seek to dispel: we are witnessing the contradictions and disavowals that mark Marcos’ inner life world.
 So, notions of the grotesque help us understand the ways in which Wax uses humor to both engender trust in her subjects whilst simultaneously laughing down terror; her approach signals both a fascination with and disgust at the ways in which Marcos seeks to maintain her position of authority.
 However, there is more to Wax’s performance than the grotesque, and it is the notion of risk-taking that further develops our understanding of her that relates to her later focus on mental illness.

 To understand more about how Wax has gained trust and symbolic capital as a mental health campaigner we need to consider how unruly risk-taking operates.
 Mary Russo (1995) argues that performances of the grotesque are characterized by risky behavior and seen as a form of “stunting.”
 Citing Amelia Earhart and her aerial acrobatics as an example, Russo identifies stunting as an as activity that positions the stunters as exceptional or abnormal engendering an ambivalence that marks their performance (and the performers) as risky.
 While risk-takers attract disapproval, they also receive approbation and admiration from those witnessing the spectacle.
-As Russo argues, “in the everyday indicative world, [the presence of] women and their bodies, certain bodies, in certain public framings, in certain public spaces are always already transgressive” (Russo 1995, p56).
-I argue that Wax’s public performances are a form of stunting marked by risk; and in making a spectacle of herself and Marcos we occupy a liminal space which mediates between that which codifies official culture—the celebrity interview, and mainstream television with all of its rules and conventions—and the unruly, transgressive performance that enables the revealing of her interviewee - as exemplified in her meeting with Imelda Marcos discussed above.
+As Russo argues, “in the everyday indicative world, [the presence of] women and their bodies, certain bodies, in certain public framings, in certain public spaces are always already transgressive” (Russo 1995, p56).Wax’s public performances are a form of stunting marked by risk; and in making a spectacle of herself and Marcos we occupy a liminal space which mediates between that which codifies official culture—the celebrity interview, and mainstream television with all of its rules and conventions—and the unruly, transgressive performance that enables the revealing of her interviewee - as exemplified in her meeting with Imelda Marcos discussed above. {Examples of Wax’s work}

 Celebrity capital, symbolic capital.